-The WAGGGS Europe Committee was elected by delegates at the 2019 Asia Pacific Regional Conference, which took place in Taiwan.
+The WAGGGS Asia Pacific Committee was elected by delegates at the 2019 Asia Pacific Regional Conference, which took place in Taiwan.

 For Bronwyn, whatever she has been able to achieve in life, is because of the things she learned as a guide.
 She thinks being part of the regional committee is the opportunity to give back to the organisation that has given her so much.